opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/mutate-event.md

 > If `newMessage` already exists, its existing value is overwritten with a value of `3`.

-## CopyValue
+## copy value

 The `copy value` processor copies values within an event.

 ### Configuration

-You can configure the `copy value` processor with the following options:
+You can configure the `copy value` processor with the following options.

 Option | Required | Description
 :--- | :--- | :---